 The goal of this project is to develop new techniques, relying on the role of invariant manifolds in the global dynamics, to prove the existence of physically relevant instabilities and homoclinic phenomena in several problems in celestial mechanics and Hamiltonian Partial Differential Equations.

 The N-body problem models the interaction of N puntual masses under gravitational force.
-Astronomers have deeply analyzed the role of resonances in this model.
+Astronomers have deeply analysed the role of resonances in this model.
 Nevertheless, mathematical results showing instabilities along them are rather scarce.
-This ERC project plans to develop a new theory to analyze the transversal intersection between invariant manifolds along mean motion and secular resonances to prove the existence of Arnold diusion.
+This ERC project plans to develop a new theory to analyse the transversal intersection between invariant manifolds along mean motion and secular resonances to prove the existence of Arnold diffusion.
 This theory will also be applied to construct oscillatory motions.